 St. George Brain Injury Lawyers

 A brain injury can have a wide-ranging and long-term impact on a victim’s life.
 A traumatic brain injury could require months or even years of recovery to return a person to an independent and productive life.
-In some cases, a brain injury survivor could still be left with permanent physical and cognitive disabilities, even after treatment has been completed.
-If you were in an accident due to someone else’s negligence and suffered a brain injury as a result, you have the right to demand financial compensation and justice.
+In some cases, a brain injury survivor could still be left with permanent physical and cognitive disabilities, even after completing treatment.
+If you were in an accident due to someone else’s negligence and suffered a brain injury, you have the right to demand financial compensation and justice.

 Contact Swenson & Shelley today for a free case evaluation with a St. George brain injury lawyer.
 We can answer all your questions and take the stress off you during this difficult time.